zakinder/Allah/README.md

 "Then Allah(He Is Used as Reference Allah is not He Or She) directed Himself to the heaven while it was smoke and said to it and to the earth, 'Come [into being], willingly or by compulsion.'
 They said, 'We have come willingly.'"

+SAKINDER ALI SAYS TO ALL CREATIONS — SEEN AND UNSEEN:

+Muslims are a key to the heavens, to the universe, and to the connection before the beginning and after the beginning.
+Therefore, do not monitor Muslims — cooperate with them

 https://www.youtube.com/watch?v=NjYUhFvbFmA

 # ForHumans